TheRoddyWMS/Roddy/docs/pluginDevelopment/10MinutesWalkthrough.rst

 The next step is the creation of your analysis XML file, which will make the workflow available to Roddy.
-If the XML file is setup properly, you can import the analysis in your project configuration or call it in configuration free mode.
+If the XML file is setup properly, you can import the analysis in your project configuration or call it in configuration-free mode.

 .. code-block:: bash